Arewa100/esp32_sui_attendance/smart-contract/README.md

 - No rate limiting on organization creation
 - No maximum limit on students per organization
 - AdminCap currently unused (reserved for future features)

+## Upcoming Features

+For a detailed list of planned features and improvements, see [UPCOMING_FEATURES.md](../../UPCOMING_FEATURES.md) in the repository root.

 ## Contributing